 Face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
-It has been shown that Face coverings significantly reduce the risk of transmitting coronavirus in public especially when combined with 6-foot distance and handwashing.
-The State of California strongly recommends face coverings for children 2 years old to 2nd grade if they can be worn properly, and recommends a face shield as an acceptable alternative if they cannot wear a face covering.
-The state requires face coverings for all children 3rd grade and older in both private and public schools.
+It has been shown that face coverings significantly reduce the risk of transmitting coronavirus in public especially when combined with 6-foot distance and handwashing.
+The State of California requires face coverings for all Californians over 2 years old when outside the home.
+In schools and preschools, all children over 2 years old are required to use a face covering.